knative/docs/docs/versioned/admin/editing-configmaps.md

 Knative uses `MTChannelBasedBroker` as the default class for creating Brokers.
 On the more wider level of scope, you can specify which Broker class to use for a particular namespace.

+For details, see [Broker Configuration Options](../eventing/brokers/broker-developer-config-options.md), [Configure broker defaults](../eventing/configuration/broker-configuration.md) and [Channel based broker](../eventing/brokers/broker-types/channel-based-broker/README.md).

 To create a customized Broker class, you can do either or both of the following:

 - For a scope on a cluster wide or on a per namespace basis, use the `config-br-defaults` ConfigMap or the `kafka-channel` ConfigMap to define default values for the Broker.
 These ConfigMaps are used when a  `spec.config` is *not* the class.
-For example, use this method if you want to use a `KafkaBroker` Broker class for all other Brokers created on the cluster, but a particular Broker class for Brokers created in `namespace-1`.
+For example, use this method if you want to use a [Kafka Broker](../eventing/brokers/broker-types/kafka-broker/README.md) for all other Brokers created on the cluster, but a particular Broker class for Brokers created in `namespace-1`.
 In the `config-br-defaults` ConfigMap, set the default Broker configuration for one or more dedicated namespaces by including them in the `namespaceDefaults` section.

 - Specify a ConfigMap to use in the `spec.config` keys in the Broker class you're defining.
 That ConfigMap must have a `channel-template-spec` that defines the channel implementation for the Broker.

 Set other default configurations for Brokers with these ConfigMaps:

 - `config-features` - Defines defaults for features including integration, sender identity, and transport encryption.
+See [Eventing integration with Istio service mesh](../eventing/features/istio-integration.md).
 - `default-ch-webhook` - Defines default channel implementation settings.
+See [Channel types and defaults](../eventing/channels/channel-types-defaults.md).
+- `config-kafka-features` - Enable KEDA autoscaling.
+See [Configure KEDA Autoscaling of Knative Kafka Resources](../eventing/configuration/keda-configuration.md).
 - `config-kafka-sink-data-plane` - Used for sending events to the Apache Kafka cluster.
+See [Kafka Broker](../eventing/brokers/broker-types/kafka-broker/README.md)
 - `config-ping-defaults` - Defines event resources, such as the the maximum amount of data PingSource can add to cloud events.
+See [Configure event source defaults](../eventing/configuration/sources-configuration.md).
-- `sugar-controller` - Manages eventing resources in a cluster or namespace.
+- `sugar-controller` - The default controller that manages eventing resources in a cluster or namespace.
 Disable Sugar Controller by setting `namespace-selector` and `trigger-selector` to an empty string.
+See [Configure Sugar Controller](../eventing/configuration/sugar-configuration.md)

 ### Observability and logging